-This category includes agents for which, at one extreme, the degree of evidence of carcinogenicity in humans is almost sufficient, as well as agents for which, at the other extreme, there are no human data but for which there is experimental evidence of carcinogenicity.
-Agents are assigned to either 2A (probably carcinogenic) or 2B (possibly carcinogenic) on the basis of epidemiological, experimental and other relevant data.
+This category includes agents, mixtures and exposure circumstances for which, at one extreme, the degree of evidence of carcinogenicity in humans is almost sufficient, as well as those for which, at the other extreme, there are no human data but for which there is experimental evidence of carcinogenicity.
+Agents, mixtures and exposure circumstances are assigned to either 2A (probably carcinogenic) or 2B (possibly carcinogenic) on the basis of epidemiological, experimental and other relevant data.

-Group 2A - The agent is probably carcinogenic to humans.
+Group 2A-The agent (mixture) is probably carcinogenic to humans.
+The exposure circumstance entails exposures that are probably carcinogenic to humans.

 This category is used when there is limited evidence of carcinogenicity in humans and sufficient evidence of carcinogenicity in experimental animals.
-Exceptionally, an agent may be classified into this category solely on the basis of limited evidence of carcinogenicity in humans or of sufficient evidence of carcinogenicity in experimental animals strengthened by supporting evidence from other relevant data.
+Exceptionally, an agent, mixture or exposure circumstance may be classified into this category solely on the basis of limited evidence of carcinogenicity in humans or of sufficient evidence of carcinogenicity in experimental animals strengthened by supporting evidence from other relevant data.

-Group 2B - The agent is possibly carcinogenic to humans.
+Group 2B-The agent (mixture) is possibly carcinogenic to humans.
+The exposure circumstance entails exposures that are possibly carcinogenic to humans.

-This category is generally used for agents for which there is limited evidence in humans in the absence of sufficient evidence in experimental animals.
+This category is generally used for agents, mixtures and exposure circumstances for which there is limited evidence of carcinogenicity in humans in the absence of sufficient evidence of carcinogenicity in experimental animals.
 It may also be used when there is inadequate evidence of carcinogenicity in humans or when human data are nonexistent but there is sufficient evidence of carcinogenicity in experimental animals.
-In some instances, an agent for which there is inadequate evidence or no data in humans but limited evidence of carcinogenicity in experimental animals but limited evidence of carcinogenicity in experimental animals.
+In some instances, an agent, mixture or exposure circumstance for which there is inadequate evidence of or no data on carcinogenicity in humans but limited evidence of carcinogenicity in experimental animals together with supporting evidence from other relevant data may be placed in this group.

-Group 3 - The agent is not classifiable as to its carcinogenicity to humans.
+Group 3-The agent (mixture, exposure circumstance) is not classifiable as to its carcinogenicity to humans.

-Agents are placed in this category when they do not fall into any other group.
+Agents, mixtures and exposure circumstances are placed in this category when they do not fall into any other group.

-Group 4 - The agent is probably not carcinogenic to humans.
+Group 4-The agent (mixture, exposure circumstance) is probably not carcinogenic to humans.

-This category is used for agents for which there is evidence suggesting lack of carcinogenicity in humans together with evidence suggesting lack of carcinogenicity in experimental animals.
-In some circumstances, agents for which there is inadequate evidence of or no data on carcinogenicity in humans but evidence suggesting lack of carcinogenicity in experimental animals, consistently and strongly supported by a broad range of other relevant data, may be classified in this group.
+This category is used for agents, mixtures and exposure circumstances for which there is evidence suggesting lack of carcinogenicity in humans together with evidence suggesting lack of carcinogenicity in experimental animals.
+In some instances, agents, mixtures or exposure circumstances for which there is inadequate evidence of or no data on carcinogenicity in humans but evidence suggesting lack of carcinogenicity in experimental animals, consistently and strongly supported by a broad range of other relevant data, may be classified in this group.